eloiisa-gh/music-class-ads/README.md

 ```

 Clicking the [http://127.0.0.1:8000](https://8000-cs-331008850888-default.cs-us-east1-dogs.cloudshell.dev/dev-ui/) link, open the ADK Dev UI.
-From the 'Select an agent' dropdown on the left, select 'illustration_agent' from the dropdown.
+From the 'Select an agent' dropdown on the left, select `illustration_agent` from the dropdown.

 <img src="https://github.com/eloiisa-gh/adk_and_a2a/blob/main/ADK_and_A2A_img01.png?raw" alt="illustration agent" width=75% height=75% />